cdl-saarland/MemInstrument-Runtime/softbound/README.md

 in this directory.
 The Makefile supports `make clean` to clean the build directory.

-A dynamic library `libsoftboundcets_rt.so` can be built with `make dynamic`.

 ### Build with Link-Time Optimization (LTO)

-The library can be build LTO friendly.
+The library can be built LTO friendly.
 The [LLVMgold plugin](http://llvm.org/docs/GoldPlugin.html) is necessary to do so.
 Follow the instructions on "How to build it".
 The steps on "Build the LLVMgold plugin" will generate `LLVMgold.so`, which you should find in the `lib` directory of your LLVM build.